-Disclosure module verification relates to Data verified Verification standard Please explain C6.
-Emissions data Year on year emissions intensity figure ISAE3000 We publish in our Non-financial Report 2019 our carbon intensity figure (kg CO2e per order).
+Disclosure module verification relates to Verification standard Please explain C4.
+Targets and performance Progress against emissions reduction target ISAE3000 We publish in our Sustainability Progress Report 2020 information on our progress against targets.
 This section of the report has a limited assurance.
+C8.
+Energy Renewable energy products ISAE3000 We publish in our Sustainability Progress Report 2020 information on the use of renewable energy products, including offsetting and the sourcing of green energy.
+This section of the report has a limited assurance.
 C11.
-Carbon pricing Renewable energy products We publish in our Non-financial Report 2019 information on the use of renewable energy products, including offsetting and the sourcing of green energy.
-This section of the report has a limited assurance.
-C12.
-Engagement Other, please specify (value chain engagement with packaging suppliers and CEP carriers) We publish in our Non-financial Report 2019 information on value chain engagement with packaging suppliers and CEP carriers.
+Carbon pricing Renewable energy products ISAE3000 We publish in our Sustainability Progress Report 2020 information on the use of renewable energy products, including offsetting and the sourcing of green energy.
 This section of the report has a limited assurance.